The bi-graded structure of Symmetric Algebras with applications to Rees rings: Explicit generators for when .

-\begin{remark}We notice, with significant interest, how similar Tables \ref{tbl2} and \ref{tbl3} are to the degree tables of \cite[Rmk.~5.6]{BD}.
+\begin{remark} We notice, with significant interest, how similar Tables \ref{tbl2} and \ref{tbl3} are to the degree tables of \cite[5.6]{BD}.
 It appears that the tables of \cite{BD} are the transpose of the tables given here.
 This observation is particularly striking because there is virtually no overlap between the data of \cite{BD} and the data used here.
 In the present section, $d_1=2$ and $d_2=d-2$; so the two parameters $d_1$ and $d_2$ are almost as far apart as possible.
 On the other hand, in \cite{BD}, the parameters are as close as possible: $d_1=\lfloor \frac d2\rfloor$ and $d_2=\lceil \frac d2\rceil$. \end{remark}

 We recall that the $S$-module $\mathcal A_0$ is free of rank $1$ and is generated in degree $(0,\deg \mathcal C)$ by the implicit equation $F(T_1,T_2,T_3)$ of the curve $\mathcal C$ of Remarks \ref{curve}.
-Furthermore, $F$ is an $r^{\text{th}}$ root of the resultant of $g_1$ and $g_2$, where $r=1$ if the parameterization $\mathbb P^1\to \mathcal C$ of Remark \ref{curve} is birational, and $r=2$ otherwise.
-Degree considerations show that, when the parameterization $\mathbb P^1\to \mathcal C$ is birational, then $F$ together with the minimal generators of the $\Sym(I)$-ideal $\mathcal A_{\ge 1}$, form a minimal generating set for the $\Sym(I)$-ideal $\mathcal A$.
-The parameterization $\mathbb P^1\to \mathcal C$ is guaranteed to be birational when $d_2$ is odd; see \cite{KPU-B} or \cite[Thm.~0.10]{CKPU}.
-If the parameterization $\mathbb P^1\to \mathcal C$ is not birational, then one can reparameterize in order to obtain a birational parameterization.
+Furthermore, $F$ is an $r^{\text{th}}$ root of the resultant of $g_1$ and $g_2$, where $r=1$ if the parameterization $\mathbb P^1_k\to \mathcal C$ of Remark \ref{curve} is birational, and $r=2$ otherwise.
+Degree considerations show that, when the parameterization $\mathbb P^1_k\to \mathcal C$ is birational, then $F$ together with the minimal generators of the $\Sym(I)$-ideal $\mathcal A_{\ge 1}$, form a minimal generating set for the $\Sym(I)$-ideal $\mathcal A$.
+The parameterization $\mathbb P^1_k\to \mathcal C$ is guaranteed to be birational when $d_2$ is odd; see \cite[4.6(1)]{KPU-B} or \cite[0.10]{CKPU}.
+If the parameterization $\mathbb P^1_k\to \mathcal C$ is not birational, then one can reparameterize in order to obtain a birational parameterization.
 The column degrees of the Hilbert-Burch matrix $\varphi'$, which corresponds to the new parameterization, are $d_1'=1$ and $d_2'=\frac{d_2}2$.
 The matrix $\varphi'$ is ``almost linear''.
-The defining equations of the Rees algebra associated to $\varphi'$ are recorded explicitly in \cite[Sect.~3]{KPU1}, as well as \cite[Thm.~2.3]{CHW} and \cite[Prop.~4.3]{HSV}.
+The defining equations of the Rees algebra associated to $\varphi'$ are recorded explicitly in \cite[Sect.~3]{KPU1}; see also \cite[2.3]{CHW}.
+Thus we may assume in any case that the parametrization is birational or, equivalently, that the curve $\mathcal C$ has degree $d$.

-We first show how to modify arbitrary Data \ref{data4} into data in a canonical form.
+We first show how to modify the arbitrary Data \ref{data4} into data in a canonical form.